Dr. Steve Turner began his tenure as Northeastern State University’s 19th president on January 1, 2012.

 In many ways he is a role model for the regional university system as a nontraditional, first-generation graduate.
 From his early years spent working in the oil industry to his later college years serving as both student and staffer, Turner has worked his way through the ranks to achieve his dreams.

 During his tenure, NSU has been strengthened in virtually every area of the institution.
 Beginning with Destination 2023: A ten-year roadmap of distinction through degree completion, President Turner has made student-centered academics and advisement one of the top priorities.
 Improved facility maintenance and new construction has revitalized student housing on the Tahlequah campus.
-The Muskogee campus now has a renewed emphasis on health care professions with the addition of a major in Occupational Therapy and the startup of a Physician’s Assistant program in 2017.
+The Muskogee campus now has a renewed emphasis on health care professions with the addition of a major in Occupational Therapy.
 Several new programs and degrees have been introduced at the Broken Arrow campus, focusing on degree completion and masters degrees.

 Prior to his NSU appointment, Turner served as vice president for administration and finance and executive assistant to the president for governmental relations and economic development at East Central University in Ada, Okla.
 Turner began his career in higher education at ECU in 1989, serving in many capacities.
 Turner earned his doctorate in adult learning and higher education administration from the University of Oklahoma.
 He holds a master’s degree in human resources with an emphasis in counseling, and a bachelor’s degree in criminal justice, both from ECU.